Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 - severity transition matrix;

-- distribution of closure reasons;
+- distribution of close reasons;

 - share of reopened incidents;